 A Tamilian by birth, Adhiban Bhaskaran came into the limelight when he won the U16 Asian Championship, Tashkent, in 2007.

 In 2008, he won the U-16 World Youth Championship 2008 and the following year, i.e. in 2009, the 47th Premier National Chess Championship.
 As an Indian Representative at the Asian Games,2010, he brought home a bronze.
-He also won the Tata Steel Challenges tournament in 2016, three times a tie.
+He also won the Tata Steel Challenges tournament in 2016, three times with a tie.
 He became the second Indian to bag the title of winning at the 33rd Reykjavik Open tournament, Iceland, in 2018.

 Adhiban, aka The Beast, is widely known for his conservative but hyper-aggressive style of play.